+'''

-nonzero\real: TYPE = {r: real | r /= 0}
+nonzero_real: TYPE = \{r: real \mid r \neq 0\}

+'''

 Note that functions in PVS are total; partiality is only supported via subtyping.
 Beyond this, the PVS language has structural subtypes (i.e., a record that adds new fields to a given record), dependent types for record, tuple, and functions, recursive and co-recursive datatypes, inductive and co-inductive definitions, theory interpretations, and theories as parameters, conversions, and judgements that provide control over the generation of proof obligations.
 Specifications are given as collections of parameterized theories, which consist of declarations and formulas, and are organized by means of imports.

 The PVS prover is interactive, but with a large amount of automation built in.
 It is closely integrated with the type checker, and features a combination of decision procedures, BDDs, automatic simplification, rewriting, and induction.
 There are also rules for ground evaluation, random test case generation, model checking, and predicate abstraction.
-The prover may be extended with userdefined proof strategies.
+The prover may be extended with user-defined proof strategies.

 PVS has been used as a platform for integration.
 It has a rich API, making it relatively easy to add new proof rules and integrate with other systems.
 Examples of this include the model checker, Duration Calculus, MONA, Maple, Ag, and Yices.
-The system is normally used through a customized Emacs interface, though it is possible to run it standalone (PVSio does this), and there is a preliminary XML-RPC server (developed independently of the work presented here by the PVS group) that will allow for more flexible interactions.
+The system is normally used through a customized Emacs interface, though it is possible to run it standalone (PVSio does this), and PVS features an XML-RPC server (developed independently of the work presented here) that will allow for more flexible interactions.
 PVS is open source, and is available at http://pvs.csl.sri.com.